 For decades, companies located in the US and other European countries have been tapping on the potential of business process outsourcing (BPO).
-Previously these organizations delegated or contracted out their back office operations to outsourcing units located in the offshore locations like India, China, and other third world nations in order to minimize their overhead costs and streamline their operations.
+Previously these organizations delegated or contracted out their back-office operations to outsourcing units located in offshore locations like India, China, and other third world nations in order to minimize their overhead costs and streamline their operations.

-However, with the passage of time, companies have become more business minded.
-They are now capitalizing the benefits of specialized workforce employed by the call centers to get an unparalleled amalgamation of agility, quality, and efficiency.
+However, with the passage of time, companies have become more business-minded.
+They are now capitalizing on the benefits of the specialized workforce employed by the call centers to get an unparalleled amalgamation of agility, quality, and efficiency.

-In early 1990’s, call center industry only represented voice based processes that entail from setting-up, training, and supporting companies to maintain better quality and control over their offerings.
-By constantly offering these services for promoting its clients products and services, contact centers facilitated organizations to meet their business challenges in line with their anticipated needs.
+In the early 1990s, the call center industry only represented voice-based processes that entail from setting-up, training, and supporting companies to maintain better quality and control over their offerings.
+By constantly offering these services for promoting its client's products and services, contact centers facilitated organizations to meet their business challenges in line with their anticipated needs.

 Today, with new technological advancements the industry has undergone a complete transformation.
-Besides helping businesses in improving efficiencies and reducing operational costs, third party service providers help them in gaining competitive edge by offering business and customer insights.
-This allows clients to gain high end data analytics, perform better financial planning, and serve their clients in a better way.
+Besides helping businesses in improving efficiencies and reducing operational costs, third party service providers help them in gaining a competitive edge by offering business and customer insights.
+This allows clients to gain high-end data analytics, perform better financial planning, and serve their clients in a better way.